markmclaren/uPortal-start-helm/README.md

 I recommend using [Visual Studio Code](https://code.visualstudio.com/) with the Kubernetes extension.

 This chart uses a very slightly modified version of [uPortal-start](https://github.com/markmclaren/uPortal-start/tree/kubernetes_proofofconcept).
-The modified version defaults to including support for accessing MariaDB and adds a new Docker image with some addition tools used to debug database and networking in Kubernetes.
+The modified version defaults to including support for accessing MariaDB and adds a new Docker image with some additional tools used to debug database and networking in Kubernetes (mysql-client, bind-tools and nmap).

 The *PORTAL_HOME* environment variable and config files (global.properties, uPortal.properties, notification.properties) are set via a Kubernetes ConfigMap.
 The uPortal instance is currently congfigured not to use CAS - because the version of CAS in uPortal-demo does not support external configuration (later versions do).